vasilionjea/glorified-global-state/README.md

 # glorified-global-state
-More or less what Redux is
+More or less what Redux is: `node index.js`